Schwinger--DeWitt expansion for the heat kernel of nonminimal operators in causal theories

 where $\hat\varPi_{i}(n)$ form the set of projectors on eigenspaces associated with eigenvalues of the principal symbol of the operator, which are the functions of the unit vector collinear with the momentum,

-These projectors for spin $s$ field theory represent the matrices in the space of tensor labels $\hat\varPi_{i}(n)=\varPi_{(i)\,B}^{\;\;\;\;\,A}(n)$, whose multiindices, $A=a_1...a_s$, $B=b_1...b_s$, are composed of $s$ single spacetime indices.
-In view of covariance, the structure of the projector is the linear combination of monomials of unit vectors $n_a$ of a maximum power $2s$, because all $2s$ indices of the projector should be contracted with indices of momenta or the indices of the metric tensor.
-This can be summarized in the form of the expression
+These projectors for a completely symmetric bosonic spin $s$ field theory represent the matrices in the space of tensor labels $\hat\varPi_{i}(n)=\varPi_{(i)\,B}^{\;\;\;\;\,A}(n)$, whose multiindices, $A=a_1...a_s$, $B=b_1...b_s$, are composed of $s$ single spacetime indices.
+In view of covariance, the structure of the projector is the linear combination of monomials of unit vectors $n_a$ of a maximum power $2s$, because all $2s$ indices of the projector should be contracted with indices of momenta or the indices of the metric tensor.\footnote{For tensors with mixed symmetry this bound can be not saturated, but we will mainly consider the case of totally symmetric fields.} This can be summarized in the form of the expression

 with some momentum independent matrix coefficients.
 In the presence of fermions the structure is similar modulo additional gamma matrices factors which can be absorbed into $\hat\pi_{i}^{a_1...a_{2s}}$.
 The discussion of the linear algebra details of these projectors can be found in \cite{AvramidiBranson2001,Avramidy2004}.